ycucm/kdd24_marlp/readme.md

 ## MARLP: Time-series Forecasting Control for Agricultural Managed Aquifer Recharge

-🌊 Welcome to the MARLP repository, featuring the official implementation of the paper, "MARLP: Time-series Forecasting Control for Agricultural Managed Aquifer Recharge."
+🌊 Welcome to the MARLP repository, featuring the official implementation of the KDD 2024 paper, "MARLP: Time-series Forecasting Control for Agricultural Managed Aquifer Recharge."

 ☀️ Hooray!
 The trial of Year 2024 is finished!